agaralabs/see-server/README.md

 GRANT ALL PRIVILEGES ON sieve_demo.* TO sieveuser;
 ```

 If you need to, modify the `demo-config.ini`.
-For more details, refer [this document](dashboard/server/README.md#configuration)
+For more details, refer to [this document](dashboard/server/README.md#configuration)

 Finally, run the demo: